meshach5667/TrendScout/README.md

-# TrendBot: Your AI-Powered Trend Analyzer and Newsletter Generator
+# TrendScout: Your AI-Powered Trend Analyzer and Newsletter Generator

-TrendBot is an innovative AI-powered application that keeps you up-to-date with the latest trends across social media, technology, and literature.
+TrendScout is an innovative AI-powered application that keeps you up-to-date with the latest trends across social media, technology, and literature.
 It combines real-time trend analysis with the power of generative AI to provide insightful conversations and create engaging newsletters.

 ## How It Works